PCRE2Project/pcre2/meson/README.md

 5. Symbol maps conservatively retain `local: *;`.
 Reliably proving that a linker accepts an omitted wildcard requires a shared-library link probe, which Meson's compiler checks do not directly provide.
-6. Windows/MSVC, MinGW, Darwin, and Sun-linker paths are implemented but have not been executed on those hosts in this effort.
-Native artifact, consumer, symbol, and runtime checks remain TODOs for the future CI integration.
+6. Windows GNU paths have been cross-built, but native Windows execution, MSVC artifacts and PDBs, and resource compilation remain unchecked.
+The resource inputs are not present in this checkout.
+Darwin and Sun-linker paths also remain unexecuted.
+These native checks remain TODOs for future CI integration.
 7. `src/config-meson.h.in` mirrors `src/config-cmake.h.in` because their
    substitution directives differ.
 Changes to configuration macros must be applied to both; no template-sync tooling is planned.